GoogleCloudPlatform/istio-samples/multicluster-gke/vm-migration/README.md

 ```

 4. Create firewall rules to allow traffic from the GKE pods in both clusters to your GCE instance.
-This is what allows Istio sidecar proxies to talk to each other across the different infrastructure - and what will connect the VM service with the others running in GKE.
+This will allow traffic to move freely between the two GKE clusters and the service running on the VM.

 ```
 ./scripts/2-firewall.sh